yashkamalchaturvedi/C-Programming/README.md

 - scanf() function is used to take input from the user.

 #### When was C language developed?
-- C language was developed in 1972 at bell laboratories of AT&T
+- C language was developed in 1972 at bell laboratories of AT&T.